Regression, Peaks, and Plateaus

 Effectively, the brain has reached the maximum processing load and needs time to file the new learning before it can take on more information.

 Neither of these states is ever permanent – they are transitional and a natural part of the explainable journey.

 The other thing that can happen is experiencing the ‘fall’ or a regression.
 This feeling of going backwards is also explainable.

+Because of problems with processing you are more likely to get lost in these details.
 It isn’t always that the patterns of life itself have changed – it is that sometimes the way we perceive it has.

-All stops, starts and flatlining are usual and to be expected.
+All stops, starts, and flatlining are usual and to be expected.